RobertRostohar/EW24_MW_Examples/README.md

 ## Workflow
- - Open example base directory which contains the vcpkg configuration file (`vcpkg-configuration.json`).
+ - Open example base directory which contains the vcpkg configuration file (`vcpkg-configuration.json`) in VS Code.
 Available example base directories are listed below.
  - `Arm Environment Manager` extension will activate the environment with the required Arm Tools (configured with `vcpkg-configuration.json`).
  - Scripts for runnung (with flashing) and debugging are provided (`.vscode` sub-directory) for out of box experience.
  - `Arm CMSIS csoluton` extension